Are You at Risk for Alzheimers Disease? Some Risk Factors You May Not Have Known About

 A challenging job that requires complex thought, puzzles and games, or even playing music regularly have also long been considered helpful activities in the prevention of Alzheimers disease.
 As Alzheimers donations increase, so does the hope of eventually finding a cure.
 Local Alzheimers events and fundraisers can be searched for on the internet.

-funding continues to grow, scientists are hopeful that a cure may be found in the near future.
+As dementia research funding continues to grow, scientists are hopeful that a cure may be found in the near future.
 Alzheimers donations are being used worldwide to look for a cure, and funding for dementia research continues to be a high priority for those affected by the disease.